 A question we often get is: does a turkey need to be fully thawed before brining?
 The answer is yes, your turkey should be completely thawed before brining in order for the process to truly work.

 How to thaw a turkey

 There's only one safe way to thaw your turkey: in the refrigerator.
 Yes, it's tempting to throw it in a sink full of hot water or leave it out on your countertop, but you'll risk attracting some nasty bacteria (it'll definitely be a turkey you'll never forget).

 How long to thaw a turkey

 How long a frozen turkey takes to thaw is highly dependent on the size of your bird.
 As a general rule, a turkey needs about 24 hours per 5 lbs. to thaw in the refrigerator, so plan to thaw about 3-5 days before cooking.
 To check if it's thawed completely, insert a temperature probe into the breast and thighs--it should read between 35-40 F (or the temperature of your refrigerator).
 When it's ready, rinse lightly and pat dry with paper towels.

 2. Dry Brine or Wet Brine?

-Once your bird is completely coated, place in the refrigerator and let rest for at least 24 hours up to 48 hours, uncovered.
+Once your turkey is completely coated in seasoning, place in the refrigerator and let rest for at least 24 hours up to 48 hours, uncovered.

 Preheat your smoker to 245° F. Place turkey directly on the grate, making sure to have a drip pan on the rack beneath it.